If there’s one thing I hope to say about myself by the end of this year, it’s this: I’m grittier than I was.

 Throughout the movie, we see her waver between doubt and courage, resolve and giving up.
 In the end, (spoiler alert) her perseverance pays off.

 We all have a safe island where we could stay.
-And we all have a way God is calling us to live out who we are, asking us to venture into new waters.
+And we all have ways God is calling us to live out who we are, asking us to venture into new waters.
 He calls us to places that test our resolve, places of potential failure, but also great reward.

-When we are attempting to do something that calls us beyond our comfort zone, it’s tough.
+When we attempt to do something that calls us beyond our comfort zone, it’s tough.
 We get tired.
 There’s heartache and failure.
 Sometimes it feels like the world is against us.
-Our dreams can seem just out of reach.
+Our dreams seem just out of reach.
 We doubt it’s worth it.